virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 __Challenges__
 - Build some unit tests with jest, mocha and chai

-*Goal: You know how to improve code quality through types and unit tests*
+*Goal: You know how to improve code quality through types and unit tests.*

 </roadmap-component>